plokhotnyuk/rtree2d/README.md

 To archive these goals we have used:
 - STR packing that is a one of the most efficient packing method which produces balanced R-tree for the specified sequence of entries
-- a memory representation which is aware of a cache hierarchy of contemporary CPUs (while it is not a final version and can be improved further soon)
+- a memory representation and access patterns to it which are aware of a cache hierarchy of contemporary CPUs (while it is not a final version and can be improved further soon)
-- efficient implementations of search functions with minimum virtual calls and allocations (there are versions with zero allocations)
+- efficient implementations of search functions with minimum of virtual calls and allocations (there are versions with zero allocations)

 ## How to use